kwk/docker-registry-event-collector/README.md

     $ ./docker-registry-event-collector -h
     Usage of ./docker-registry-event-collector:
       -certKeyPath="certs/domain.key": Path to SSL certificate key
       -certPath="certs/domain.crt": Path to SSL certfificate file
       -dbHost="127.0.0.1": mongo db host
       -dbName="docker-registry-db": mongo database name
       -dbPassword="": mongo db password
-    -dbPort=27017: mongo db host
+      -dbStatsCollectionName="repository-stats": mongo database collection name
       -dbUser="": mongo db username
+      -dpPort=27017: mongo db host
-    -listenOnIp="0.0.0.0": On which IP to listen for notifications from a docker registry -listenOnPort=10443: On which port to listen for notifications from a docker registry -route="/events": HTTP route at which docker-registry events are accepted (must start with "/")
+      -listenOnIP="0.0.0.0": On which IP to listen for notifications from a docker registry -listenOnPort=10443: On which port to listen for notifications from a docker registry -route="/events": HTTP route at which docker-registry events are accepted (must start with "/")

 ### Note about certificates